ronancpl/ztcg_hs/readme.txt

 Extract the ZIP folder.
 On Windows OS: run "ztcg_hs.exe".
-On Unix: run "ztcg_hs".
+On Unix: run "ztcg_hs_unix".
 If at first it didn't run, go Properties -> check "Is executable", and try running again.

 3) Game Patches